Overview of GraphQL

 Object Types

-Object types are a collection of fields, which are used to describe the set of possible data you can query using the API.
+Object types are a collection of fields used to describe the set of possible data you can query using the API.
+They can also have arguments on the fields to pass parameters when querying data.

 Fields

-Each object contains fields that can be queried by name to retrieve specific properties of the object.
+Fields specify properties or attributes of objects to help define what information to retrieve from a query.
+Every object in the schema contains fields that can be queried by name to retrieve specific properties of the object.

 query {